DevSecTop/TF-via-PR/README.md

 > - Please [raise an issue][issue] to discuss proposed changes or report unexpected behavior.
 > - Please [open a discussion][discussion] to share ideas about where you'd like to see this project go.
 > - Please [consider becoming a stargazer][stargazer] if you find this project useful.
+>
+> Includes a [GitHub Codespaces][github_codespaces] dev container, which offers a tailored TF development environment, complete with tools and runtimes to lower the barrier to entry for contributors.

 ## License

 - This project is licensed under the permissive [Apache License 2.0][license].
 - All works herein are my own and shared of my own volition.
-- Copyright 2023 [Rishav Dhar][rishav_dhar] — All wrongs reserved.
+- Copyright 2022-2024 [Rishav Dhar][rishav_dhar] — All wrongs reserved.

-[action_yml]: action.yml "Composite action workflow for running TF commands via PR comments."
 [configure_aws_credentials]: https://github.com/aws-actions/configure-aws-credentials "Configuring AWS credentials for use in GitHub Actions."
 [configure_oidc]: https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers "Configuring OpenID Connect in cloud providers."
 [deployment_protection]: https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#deployment-protection-rules "Configuring environment deployment protection rules."